-Cons of staying in Dubai Marina – You are quite far from DXB airport and the attractions of Downtown; Depending on what side of the marina you may still have some considerably walking to do.
+Cons of staying in Dubai Marina – You are quite far from DXB airport and the attractions of Downtown; Depending on what side of the marina, you may still have some considerable walking to do.
 Cheaper options than Downtown but still costly for tourists on a tight budget.

 Our top accommodation picks for Dubai Marina

 Places to Stay in Dubai – Jumeirah Beach and JBR

 It’s important to note these really are two separate things.
 “Jumeirah” is often loosely used to refer to pretty much any area along the beachfront of Dubai from Bur Dubai to the northeast all the way down to Dubai Marina.

 JBR is short for “Jumeirah Beach Residence,” which sits wedged between the beachfront (aptly named “The Beach”) and the adjacent promenade area “The Walk” to the north and Dubai Marina to the South.
 Here, you will find some of Dubai’s best beachside accommodations and hotel apartments perfect for families.
 Not all may have their own private beach, but you may get beach club access and, almost certainly, some sea views.